wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-custom-connector/includes/3-explore.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot showing the location of the summary and description.](../media/location.png)](../media/location.png#lightbox)

-In the previous images, notice that the naming patterns are inconsistent, where some names have spaces in the summary, and some do not.
+In the previous images, notice that the naming patterns are inconsistent, where some names have spaces in the summary and some do not.
 You can fix that error by updating the fields in the portal or, if you own the API, you can ask the developer to update what they provide on the Open API definition that you import.
 Be aware that if you manually make changes in the portal and then import the Open API definition again, it will overwrite your changes.

 ## Action visibility